sunnyharsh/redisDemo/README.md

 # redisDemo

-if you want to run this project than you need to fire these command
+😀 if you want to run this project than you need to fire these command 😀

-# first command

 # npm i

-# second command

 # npm run dev or npm run dev2